Mike Bossy: Later career

 Bossy intended to attend training camp in 1987, but with his condition remaining stagnant, and pain preventing him from bending to tie his own skates, Bossy instead underwent a series of tests and x-rays on his back.
 Doctors eventually concluded that he had two discs in his lower back that were damaged and could not be repaired by surgery, leading Bossy to sit out the 1987–88 season in favour of therapy.
 During his season off, Bill Torrey had offered to trade Bossy to the Canadiens, so he could be closer to home, but Bossy declined.
 The Los Angeles Kings acquired Wayne Gretzky in the summer of 1988, and owner Bruce McNall and general manager Rogie Vachon each invited Bossy to sign with the team as a free agent; Bossy declined this offer as well, believing he would not have been able to meet expectations.
 Bossy officially retired in October 1988, having played his last game at the young age of 30; he scored 573 goals and 553 assists in 752 NHL games, all with the Islanders.

-The Islanders retired Bossy's uniform number, No. 22, on March 3, 1992, the second Islander afforded that honour after longtime teammate Denis Potvin.
+The Islanders retired Bossy's uniform number, No. 22, on March 3, 1992.
+Bossy was the second Islander afforded that honour after longtime teammate Denis Potvin.